peter88213/manuskript_md/README.md

 # convert_manuskript_world

-A Python script to convert the *Manuskript* world and character files into markdown.
+A Python script to create Markdown-formatted text files from a Manuscript project.

 ## Requirements